Reading a folding bikes review like this will hopefully help you understand more about this option and see whether a folding bike is perfect for you.

 The bike weighs about 35 pounds and is simple to fold up and fold back out again.
 Less than $150 for something which you can use for your daily commute is certainly a bargain.

 This is a sturdy bike which will support your weight, and for the price you are getting something pretty good.
 A lot of people have bikes that they use for weekend rides or just popping to the store, but if you want something you can throw in the car or just stash under your desk at the office, have a closer look at this Shimano model.
 The wheels are smaller than on some other models and while that means more pedaling it is fine unless you are going up and down mountains, and it also means it folds up really compact.

 Another worthy contender in any folding bikes review, this model looks like a regular bike at first glance, not a folding type.
 However it folds up quickly and easily so you can throw it under your desk, into a small garage, into the trunk of your car, of wherever you want.

 There is an 18-speed shifter and the front handle stem comes off easily.
 There is a steel kick-stand and front and rear steel hubs, along with alloy front and rear V-brakes.
 It will easily support a rider up to 200 pounds in weight.
 Bigger tires than some other models mean less pedaling for you.
 This sturdy bike does not have any shock absorbers so it is pretty much for on-road use only.
 Reviews like the convenience, price and capability of this folding bike.

-History of Folding Bikes – They’ve Been Around Longer than You Think!
+Folding Bikes – They’ve Been Around Longer than You Think!